ericlingit/fastai-notes/lesson02/lesson2v3_video_notes.md

 Rather than using a loop, use matplotlib's animation function.

 Replan the animation with a too-large learning rate, and a too-small learning rate.
 See what effects that'll have.

+#### 1:48:06 Mini batches

+In every iteration (a single update of parameters), our example measures the error between the line and *all* points of data.
+If the dataset (the number of points) is many millions, measuring the error on all points will become very slow.
+Instead, we can measure error against a small portion of the data, then update the parameter.
+This small portion of data is a **mini-batch**.

 ---

 ## Questions